sm0ke21/k8s-cluster/readme.md

 # Provisions vanilla k8s with calico and istio

 - Edit `hosts` to include your desired targets.
+- Edit roles/k8s/vars/main.yaml to define your desired CIDR.
+Make sure it doesn't overlap with your host network.
 - Run it as such:

 ```